Alejoab/MercaTodo/README.md

 - Administrators can disable and enable the customer's account, as such force de deletion of the account.
 - Email verification is required for the customer to access special features.

+### Version 2.0.0
+- The administrator can manage his products in such a way that he can create, update, enable and disable them.
+- Registered customers will be able to see the list of products created, so that they can see a showcase of products separated by pages and their data such as photo and price.
+- Customers will also be able to perform a customized search for these products to quickly find what they are looking for.

 ## Configuration

 In order to run the application, you must do the following: